Cellulose insulation: Mold

 There is some evidence of increased mold infestation inside buildings insulated with wet spray dense pack cellulose especially when used with a vapor barrier.

 Environmental properties

 Insulation of any type helps make buildings more energy-efficient.
 Depending on the structure and manufacturer, using cellulose insulation could contribute to obtaining LEED credits from the US Green Building Council certification program.

 Recycled content

 Cellulose is composed of 75–85% recycled paper fiber, usually post-consumer waste newsprint.
 The other 15% is a fire retardant such as boric acid or ammonium sulphate.
 Cellulose has the highest recycled content of any insulation available.
 For example, fiberglass has a maximum amount of 50% recycled content.

 Average toxicity and environmental impact of raw materials

-Although cellulose is considered a safe material, it has a high amount of chemicals in it's composition thus generating a average to high amount of volatile organic compounds(VOC), much higher than other alternative materials as batts, EPS, XPS or spray foam.
+Although cellulose is considered a safe material, it has a high amount of chemicals in its composition, thus generating an average to high amount of volatile organic compounds(VOC), much higher than other alternative materials as batts, EPS, XPS or spray foam.